Namibia: Oil consumption

-Namibia Oil consumption, thousand barrels per day: For that indicator, The U.S. Energy Information Administration provides data for Namibia from 1990 to 2012.
-The average value for Namibia during that period was 14.74 thousand barrels per day with a minumum of 6.9 thousand barrels per day in 1991 and a maximum of 25.12 thousand barrels per day in 2014.
+Namibia: Oil consumption, thousand barrels per day: For that indicator, The U.S. Energy Information Administration provides data for Namibia from 1990 to 2014.
+The average value for Namibia during that period was 15.34 thousand barrels per day with a minumum of 6.9 thousand barrels per day in 1991 and a maximum of 24 thousand barrels per day in 2014.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Oil consumption (Total petroleum consumption) includes internal consumption, refinery fuel and loss, and bunkering.
 Also included, where available, is direct combustion of crude oil.